stanford-futuredata/gavel/EXPERIMENTS.md

 c) sweep fewer input job rates (controlled by the `-n` argument),
 d) adjust the `-s` and `-e` arguments, which control the size of the trace, and the size of the set of jobs of interest (e.g., `-s 2000 -e 3000`).

+NOTE: Do not let this script run for an unbounded amount of time: traces with really high input rates will never finish, since the input rate is higher than the average rate the cluster can complete jobs.
+As a result, average job completion time for these traces is infinity (jobs never complete).

 Some policies might need to be run for higher input job rates as well.
 Our experiments were run using seeds 0, 1, and 2; results with other seeds should